1904 Isle of Wight by-election

 The Isle of Wight by-election was a Parliamentary by-election held on 6 April 1904.
 The constituency returned one Member of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 The seat had become vacant when the incumbent Independent Conservative Member of Parliament, J. E. B. Seely resigned from the House of Commons in order to stand for re-election.
 Seely vacated his Parliamentary seat by being appointed Steward of the Chiltern Hundreds on 22 March 1904.

 Background

 Seely had voted in favour of a Liberal amendment to the King's Speech in February 1904 moved by John Morley in favour of free trade.
 He went on to second a Liberal amendment opposing the introduction of Chinese indentured labour in the Transvaal Colony.

 In March 1904, the Isle of Wight Conservative Association requested Conservative Central Office to find them a new candidate, effectively deselecting Seely.

-In March 1904, Seely resigned the Conservative whip and sat as an Independent Conservative.
+Later that March, Seely resigned the Conservative whip and sat as an Independent Conservative.

 On 21 March 1904, Seely spoke in the House of Commons on Chinese labour, indicating that he would resign his seat and stand for re-election.

 The writ for the by-election was moved on 25 March 1904.